dnth/satellite-image-deep-learning-course/README.md

 - `source venv/bin/activate`
 - `pip install -r requirements.txt`

+## Contributing
+Contributions are welcome!
+Create a fork with your changes and make a pull request.
+Note that the python dependencies should be available in the Google Colab environment.

 ## Quarto commands
 - To preview the website in the browser: `quarto preview`